Your “Hygge” Lifestyle to Create and Enjoy a Healthier Home

 Ultimately, a nurturing and inspiring environment creates the opportunity for greater peace and potential within ourselves.
 Remember, you can always adopt “hygge” by simply dedicating time to discover what makes you feel calm and happy at home.
 With candles, plants, a cozy corner and good company, you will surely have a good start.

-I am a journalist specialised in international relations, and writing is my absolute passion.
-I translate my knowledge and feelings into words, a process that has become my profession and at the same time my personal healing practice.
-I believe that being curious about what surrounds us is the key to educating ourselves and to further being able to express it to others.
-I love reading and am mostly interested in politics, human rights, social movements, and the passionate world of health.
+Beatriz is a journalist specialized in international relations and writing is her absolute passion.
+She translates her feelings into words, a process that has become her profession and at the same time her personal healing practice.
+She believes that being curious about what surrounds us is the key to educating ourselves and to being able to further express it to others.

 Deng, L., Deng, Q. (2018).
 The basic roles of indoor plants in human health and comfort.
 Environmental Science and Pollution Research 25, 36087–36101. https://doi.org/10.1007/s11356-018-3554-1

 Holick, M.F.
 (2004, December).
 Sunlight and vitamin D for bone health and prevention of autoimmune diseases, cancers, and cardiovascular disease, The American Journal of Clinical Nutrition, 80(6), 1678S–1688S, https://doi.org/10.1093/ajcn/80.6.1678S

 Linnet, J. (2011).
 Money Can’t Buy Me Hygge, Social Analysis, 55(2), 21-44.
 Retrieved Feb 26, 2021, from https://www.berghahnjournals.com/view/journals/social-analysis/55/2/sa550202.xml

 Tidier homes, fitter bodies?: IU News Room: Indiana University.
 (2021).
 Retrieved 26 February 2021, from https://newsinfo.iu.edu/web/page/normal/14627.html